Last updated: 2026-08-10

 3. You choose: Approve to execute, or Deny to block

-4. If no response within 60 seconds, the query is automatically denied
+4. If you don't respond, the query is denied

 5. Result (success/denied) is returned to the AI agent